JOINT TRANSNATIONAL CALL 2021

 ERA PerMed is an ERA-NET Cofund, supported by 32 partners of 23 countries and cofunded by the European Commission (EC).
-To align national research strategies, promote excellence, reinforce the competitiveness of European players in Personalised Medicine (PM), and enhance the European collaboration with non-EU countries, 31 funding organisations have agreed to launch the third Joint Transnational Call for research projects in PM.
-This represents the second of three additional calls non-cofunded by the EC.
+To align national research strategies, promote excellence, reinforce the competitiveness of European players in Personalised Medicine (PM), and enhance the European collaboration with non-EU countries, 30 funding organisations have agreed to launch the fourth Joint Transnational Call for collaborative innovative research projects in PM.
+This represents the third additional call non-cofunded by the EC.
 The funding organisations participating in this call particularly wish to promote innovative interdisciplinary collaboration and to encourage translational research proposals.
-The available budget for this call is 27 Mio € (approx.).
+The available budget for this call is 24 Mio € (approx.).

-Opening of online submission tool: 16 December 2019 (closed)
+Opening of online submission tool: 14 December 2020

 Electronic submission website

 Electronic proposal submission is mandatory on PT-Outline.
 Research project consortia who intend to submit a transnational proposal should register as soon as possible, by clicking on “Sign up” and follow further instructions.